 How to Grow Moss

 A moss garden can be a fun project to start at home.
 They are very easy to care for and to maintain.
-Moss is one of the most beautiful and simplest of plants that is found all over the world.
-It can usually be found in moist areas, around rivers and streams, and can often be found on trees.
-Moss is a resilient plant that can survive through hard conditions, such as a dry season, and then quickly rejuvenate once conditions are favorable again.
-Although the moss may turn brown and look dead it will thrive once again under the proper conditions.
+Moss is one of the most beautiful and simple plants found all over the world.
+It is usually found in moist areas, around rivers and streams, and can often be found on trees.
+Moss is a resilient plant that can survive harsh conditions, such as a dry season, and then quickly rejuvenate once conditions are favorable again.
+Although the moss may turn brown and look dead, it will thrive once again under the proper conditions.